waqasbhatti/astrobase/README.md

 [![DOI](https://zenodo.org/badge/75150575.svg)](https://zenodo.org/badge/latestdoi/75150575)

+Astrobase is a Python package for analyzing light curves and finding variable stars.
+It includes implementations of several period-finding algorithms, batch work drivers for working on large collections of light curves, as well as an small web-app useful for reviewing and classifying light curves by stellar variability type.

-This is a bunch of Python modules I wrote for my astronomy work with the HAT surveys, mostly focused on handling light curves and characterizing variable stars.
-Module functions that deal with light curves (e.g. in the modules `astrobase.lcmath`, `astrobase.periodbase`, `astrobase.varbase`, `astrobase.plotbase`, and `astrobase.checkplot`) usually just require three numpy ndarrays as input: `times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.
+Module functions in this package that deal with light curves (e.g. in the modules `astrobase.lcmath`, `astrobase.periodbase`, `astrobase.varbase`, `astrobase.plotbase`, and `astrobase.checkplot`) usually require three Numpy ndarrays as input: `times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.
 If you have flux time series measurements, most functions take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.

-Full documentation is still a work in progress:

 - Read the docs: https://astrobase.readthedocs.io/en/latest/
 - Jupyter notebooks that demonstrate some of the functionality are available in